ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ---

 ### Objective
-In this section, you will learn how to deploy the .NET Aspire application on to an AWS Elastic Compute Cloud (EC2) Virtual Machine powered by Arm-based processors, such as AWS Graviton.
+In this section, you will learn how to deploy the .NET Aspire application you created on to an AWS Elastic Compute Cloud (EC2) Virtual Machine powered by Arm-based processors, such as AWS Graviton.
 This allows you to leverage the cost and performance benefits of Arm architecture while benefiting from the seamless deployment of cloud-native applications on modern infrastructure.

 ### Set up your AWS EC2 Instance
 To set up an Arm-powered EC2 instance, follow these steps: